 Beef Steak Marinade

+Recipe video above.
 This is a marinade to transform good value steaks by making them juicier, more tender and adding a hint of flavour while not overpowering the flavour of the beef.
-With this marinade, you won't need a sauce for the beef, though I can never resist some herb butter!
+With this marinade, you won't need a sauce for the beef, though I can never resist some garlic butter!

 Servings: 2 -4

 - 2 steaks , economical (Note 1)